-FIG. 1: (A) An idealization (black points) of a rank-frequency distribution (gray points) for a single texta from the English eBooks collection.
-Idealization is defined by a pure power law of scaling 1 - N/M (red dashed line, see Materials and Methods).
-(B) The mixtures of all texts (gray points) and their idealizations (black points) from the English eBooks collection.
-Note that neither mixture results in a pure power law such as Zipf's ( $\theta = 1$ , red, dashed line).
+FIG. 1.
+(Color online) (a) An idealization (black points) of a rank-frequency distribution (gray points) for a single text (The Complete Historical Romances of Georg Ebers) from the English eBooks collection.
+Idealization is defined by a pure power law of scaling 1-N/M where N is the number of unique words and M is the total volume of words and N/M is an estimate for α [red (gray) dashed line, see Sec.
+IV]. (b) The mixtures of all texts (gray points) and their idealizations (black points) from the English eBooks collection.
+Note that neither mixture results in a pure power law such as Zipf's [$\theta=1$, red (gray) dashed line].